samv/sovol-sv06-plus-firmware/README.md

 [Sovol's official repository for the SV06 Plus 3D printer][sovol-sv06-plus-repo]
 with customized firmware.

+The original repository contains the firmware within the `MarlinSV06Plus` subdirectory.
+This fork removes the model files and moves the firmware to the repository root.

 # Disclaimer

 This firmware is experimental.
 Using any third party or custom software carries